Azure/bicep-types-az/generated/monitor/microsoft.insights/2015-04-01/types.md

 ## ScaleRuleMetricDimension
 ### Properties
 * **DimensionName**: string (Required): Name of the dimension.
 * **Operator**: 'Equals' | 'NotEquals' (Required): the dimension operator.
 Only 'Equals' and 'NotEquals' are supported.
 'Equals' being equal to any of the values.
-'NotEquals' being not equal to all of the values.
+'NotEquals' being not equal to all of the values
 * **Values**: string[] (Required): list of dimension values.
 For example: ["App1","App2"].

 ## ScaleAction